openstad/openstad-docs/technical/api/resource-tag.md

 # Tags

-## Inhoud
 [Description](#description)
 [Endpoints](#endpoints)
 [Ideas](#ideas)

 ## Description

-Tags are a form categorising with
+Tags are a form categorising for ideas.

-In ideas zijn tags terug gebracht tot alleen de name, zowel in de resultaten als in de create/update van het idee.

-Administrating can be done by admin.
+Administrating can be done by moderators.
 Adding to ideas is allowed by the author of the idea and moderator.

 ## Endpoints